PTAB

 4. Key Claim Construction Positions

-• "prostaglandin F-2-alpha" (claim 8): Petitioner argued this term should be construed to encompass both the naturally occurring compound and its well-known synthetic analogues, such as Estrumate.
-This construction was central to the anticipation ground, as the ’422 patent itself incorporated a reference (Macmillan) that used such analogues, and the primary prior art (Hagele) disclosed using the analogue Estrumate.
+- "prostaglandin F-2-alpha" (claim 8): Petitioner argued this term should be construed to encompass both naturally occurring PGF-2-alpha and its well-known synthetic analogues, such as Estrumate.
+This construction was critical for the anticipation argument, as Hagele disclosed the use of Estrumate.
+Petitioner supported this by noting the ’422 patent’s specification incorporated by reference an article (Macmillan) that discussed using such analogues to synchronize estrus in cattle, describing them as an example of "well known in the art" techniques.

 5. Relief Requested